 This part is very important!

 If you don't care if your barn is clean than you can't expect your boarders to keep a clean barn.
 What happens often is that the barn manager gets burned out in this area and stops trying.
 Then the boarders who were doing a great job of cleaning up after themselves get fed up also because no one else is helping or doing their part.
 Eventually things go down hill from there because the clients who didn't clean up still don't and now the clients that used to clean up don't either.
 They start to have the attitude of "Why bother."
 It becomes a vicious cycle with nothing positive coming out of it.
 You need to be very aware of your own actions so it never gets to this point.
-You want your boarders to take pride in a clean barn and have ownership in the barn.
+You want your boarders to take pride in a clean barn and have ownership in it.
 After all it is their barn home.

 It's not personal, it's business

 The most important thing you need to realize is that it's not personal, it's business.
 You are running a business and you want your barn to stay clean.
 It reflects on you and your facility and when new people come to your barn for a tour you don't want their first impression to be what a mess the place is.
-Believe it or not, that happens a lot.
-There are a lot of barn that are so messy and dirty that you have a hard time walking through because of all the junk everywhere.
+Believe it or not that happens a lot.
+There are a lot of barns that are so messy and dirty and that you have a hard time walking through because of all the junk everywhere.
 If you want to look professional than keeping a clean barn is a huge part of it.

 Be professional and direct

 You can't worry if your boarders become upset or annoyed at you because you asked them to clean up their mess.
 They will get over it and I have never had anyone leave because they were asked to clean up their mess.
 How you talk with your clients will also be an important part of the results you get.
-It is okay to be firm and direct especially if you have had the same issue with the same boarder for a while but don't say words that you will regret.
+It is okay to be firm and direct especially if you have had the same reoccurring issue with the same boarder for a while but don't say words that you will regret.
 Keep it professional at all times.
 There is a huge difference between being professional and direct and being irate and rude.
 I am going to be totally honest here and tell you that there have been a couple of times early on that I lost my temper over this kind of issue and to this day I regret how I handled it.
 I let my emotions get the better of me and it was not the way to handle the situation at all.

 Have it in your barn rules

 When writing up your barn rules make sure you include how you want your barn kept.
 Be very detailed for both the arenas, barn and tack rooms.
 Many of your boarders will have come from other barns where they have learned to do things differently.
 There is a chance that they didn't have to clean up as much at the barn they were at or the barn owners just didn't care.
 This will be an adjustment for some of your new boarders but once they see how clean your barn is they will grow to love and appreciate a clean barn.
-I also believe a clean barn represents a well-run and organized barn.
+I also believe a clean barn represents a well-run and organized business.

 You will learn from each experience and if you make a mistake in how you handled an issue, apologize to your client and move forward.
 It is all part of running a barn and learning to run it professionally.
 Treating your clients with respect is all part of it.
 Getting your boarders to clean up after themselves is not difficult but it needs to start with the barn owner.
 Remember with everything you do, do it with honesty, integrity and treat your clients with respect.
 You will be surprised at the wonderful results and how it will change your barn in so many great ways.